- AP/A-Level policy

 Things to note:

-- You cannot register for an independent study via the online registration system.
+- You cannot register for an independent study via the online registration system without approval from the CS UG coordinator.
 You must follow the steps above in order to properly register for a CSC independent study.